-Pinecrest Collegiate Middle High School Charter (A Charter School under Pinecrest Academy, Inc.) June 30, 2024
+Pinecrest Academy Wesley Chapel High School (A Charter School Under Pinecrest Academy, Inc.) June 30, 2024

-The corporate officers of Pinecrest Academy, Inc. (the "School") have prepared this narrative overview and analysis of the School's financial activities for the fiscal year ended June 30, 2024.
+The corporate officers of the Pinecrest Academy Wesley Chapel High School (the "School") have prepared this narrative overview and analysis of the School's financial activities for the year ended June 30, 2024, the School's first year of operations.